What are closing costs?

 Land transfer tax

-Land transfer tax is only applicable when you acquire property, and specifically when you purchase a beneficial interest in a property.
-It is a tax paid to the province – and in the case of homes in Toronto, also paid to the municipality – when the purchase closes.
+Land transfer tax is only applicable when you acquire property, and specifically, when you purchase a beneficial interest in a property.
+It is a tax paid to the province when the purchase closes and, if you’re buying a home in Toronto, this tax will also be paid to the municipality.

 When you co-buy with Ourboro, while we are not on title with you as owners in the property, we do acquire a beneficial interest when we provide our down payment contribution.
-That’s why Ourboro will pay the land transfer tax proportionate to our equity interest in the home.
+So, to ensure we pay our fair share, Ourboro will pay land transfer tax proportionate to our equity interest in the home.
 This applies to both provincial and municipal taxes.
-For example, if we have a 50-50 equity split in the home, we would each pay 50% of the total land transfer tax.
+For example, if we have a 50:50 equity split in the home, we would each pay 50% of the total land transfer tax.

-Please note, if you qualify for the first-time homebuyer land transfer tax rebate, the amount you receive can not exceed the tax you paid.
+If you meet the definition of a first time homebuyer, you can also take advantage of a land transfer tax rebate.
+Please note, if you do qualify for a rebate, the amount you receive can not exceed the tax you paid.

 Provincial land transfer tax